Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Alternative Distributions Based on -Divergence

 and its generalization known as $f$-divergence,

 where $f$ is a convex function with $f(1)=0$.

-Conditions under which the generalized error exponent analysis applies are contained in the following: \begin{proposition} Suppose the distance function $d$ satisfies \begin{enumerate} \item $d(q,p) \geq \alpha \dtv(q,p)$ for some $\alpha>0$. \item \end{enumerate} Then $n^2/m$ is the appropriate normalization for the large deviations analysis for small $\epsy>0$: There exists a test $\bphi$ such that There is a constant $\bar{J}$ satisfying $0<\bar{J}<\infty$ such that for any test $\bphi$, we have
+Conditions under which the generalized error exponent analysis applies are given in the following: \begin{proposition} Suppose the distance function $d$ in the definition of alternative distribution in \eqref{e:H1set} satisfies \begin{enumerate} \item $d(q,p) \geq \alpha \dtv(q,p)$ for some $\alpha>0$. \item \end{enumerate} Then $n^2/m$ is the appropriate normalization for the large deviations analysis for small $\epsy>0$: There exists a test $\bphi$ such that There is a constant $\bar{J}$ satisfying $0<\bar{J}<\infty$ such that for any test $\bphi$, we have

 \end{proposition}